Siege of Yorktown History and Overview

 As McClellan’s army dug in and constructed siege fortifications, Confederate officials began shifting soldiers from northern Virginia to the Virginia Peninsula.
 By late April, Confederate leaders merged the Army of the Peninsula into the Right Wing of the Army of Northern Virginia and General Joseph E. Johnston arrived to take command of the 56,000 troops that now stood between McClellan and Richmond.

 Battle of Dam No. 1

-Because McClellan’s army held the field after forcing the Rebel defenders to abandon the Warwick Line, the Siege of Yorktown was tactically a federal victory.
+Because McClellan’s army held the field after forcing the Confederate defenders to abandon the Warwick Line, the Siege of Yorktown was tactically a federal victory.
 In addition, the Union suffered only 182 casualties compared to 300 for the Confederacy.
-Still, the month-long delay enabled the Rebels to strengthen their defenses and to concentrate enough forces south of Richmond to protect the Confederate capital and, ultimately, to derail McClellan’s Peninsula Campaign.
+Still, the month-long delay enabled the Confederates to strengthen their defenses and concentrate enough forces south of Richmond to protect the Confederate capital and, ultimately, to derail McClellan’s Peninsula Campaign.